lichray/make_array/paper/make_array_IS.md

 This paper proposes to adopt the "Array creation functions"`[1]` in Library Fundamentals v2 into the C++ working paper, for the following reasons:

- 1. This facility is useful, and has been replicated/reinvented in many places/codebases, also been an LWG issue since 2008`[2]`, while the design adopted in TSv2 is of the least controversial among those.
+ 1. These facilities are useful, and have been replicated/reinvented in many places/codebases, also been an LWG issue since 2008`[2]`, while the design adopted in TSv2 is of the least controversial among those.